How to Create Your Business Budget

 If you want to take your business seriously, take this course and start wrapping your head around your finances.
 You'll be glad you did.
 As your business grows, so does your financial risk, so start building good financial habits early and you'll be fine.

-Gus has run his own talent development consulting practice for over 20 years and has worked with hundreds of client organizations ranging from pharmaceutical and consumer healthcare product companies to brokerage, banks, and insurance companies, from IT startups to long-established telecommunications service providers as well as law firms, retailers, hospital systems, and chemical manufacturers.
+Gus has run his own organizational effectiveness consulting practice for over 20 years and has worked with hundreds of client organizations ranging from pharmaceutical and consumer healthcare product companies to brokerage, banks, and insurance companies, from IT startups to long-established telecommunications service providers as well as law firms, retailers, hospital systems, and chemical manufacturers.
 His proposals have won—and lost—multi-million dollar deals as well as much smaller ones.

 He has earned a PhD in Education with a minor in Leadership, an MBA, and a BS in Marketing as well as a Certified Performance Technologist designation.
 He has taught Masters-level elearning design courses and frequently delivers live and virtual workshops for leaders at all levels.
 He regularly presents at industry conferences and is a recognized thought leader in the talent development industry.
 His passion, though, is mentoring colleagues and fellow consultants as they launch and expand their businesses.
 Over the years, he has counseled hundreds of business consultants and budding entrepreneurs.